analyswithKubra/Telco-Customer-Churn-Analysis-with-Tableau/README.md

 Through detailed visualizations, this dashboard explores factors such as churn rates by category, geographical trends, payment methods, age groups, and contract types.
 The goal is to provide actionable insights that help businesses improve customer retention strategies and address specific churn drivers effectively.

 This project demonstrates the power of Tableau as an end-to-end solution for data preparation, modeling, and visualization, enabling clear and actionable insights from complex datasets.

 ---
+## Methodology

+### Data Sources

+We analyzed data from six key sources:
+1. **CustomerChurn**: Customer demographics, subscription details, and churn status.
+2. **Demographics**: Customer age, gender, marital status, and dependents.
+3. **Location**: Geographical data such as state, city, and zip code.
+4. **Population**: Population data by zip code.
+5. **Services (Excel)**: Alternative format with service details.
+6. **Status**: Churn scores, labels, and reasons.

+### Data Preparation Steps
+1. **Data Cleaning**: Removed duplicates, addressed missing values, and ensured consistency across all data sources.
+2. **Data Integration**: Combined the six tables into a unified model using common identifiers like Customer ID.
+3. **Feature Engineering**: Created new variables such as Age Groups, Churn Rates, and Tenure Categories to enhance analysis.
+4. **Aggregation**: Grouped data by dimensions like age, state, and payment methods to identify trends and patterns.

+---